 Linux was first distributed under GNU General Public License in 1992.

 Before we begin, we need to address one of the more confusing aspects to the Linux platform.
 While Windows has maintained a fairly standard version structure, with updates and versions split into tiers, Linux is far more complex.

 Originally designed by Finnish student Linus Torvalds, the Linux Kernel today underpins all Linux operating systems.
 However, as it remains open source, the system can be tweaked and modified by anyone for their own purposes.

 What we have as a result are hundreds of bespoke Linux-based operating systems known as distributions, or 'distros'.
-This makes it incredibly difficult to choose between them, far more complicated than simply picking Windows 7, Windows 8 or Windows 10.
+This makes it incredibly difficult to choose between them, although we do have our own recommendations on what we consider the best Linux distros on the market - but nonetheless, it's far more complicated than simply picking Windows 10 or Windows 11.